 “He’s a monster!” said my sister one night as we tried to enjoy a small town Christmas parade and festival.
 Jake had already had multiple meltdowns and there was no end in sight.
 He was about 2 years old.

 He didn’t like to sit … he wanted to run and explore, say Hi to people and pet puppies and TOUCH EVERYTHING.
-Instead we confined him in the stroller and held him and tried to bribe him with treats later if he would be good now – ha! that never works🙄
+Instead we confined him in the stroller and held him and tried to bribe him with promises of treats later if he would be good now – ha! that never works🙄

 It was SO hard to go anywhere with him.
 I usually opted to stay home.
 At home I could be in control of the environment and the schedule.